JBtallgrass/M200/finding/Analysis_heatmap.md

-The image you've provided is a correlation heatmap of assessments.
+# correlation heatmap of assessments.

 Here's an analysis of the heatmap:

 1. **Color Scheme**: The heatmap uses a color gradient from blue to red to represent correlation values between -1.0 and 1.0.
 Blue indicates a negative correlation, red indicates a positive correlation, and white or pale colors indicate a low or no correlation.